iExecBlockchainComputing/iexec-doc/datawallet.rst

 Security guarantees
 ~~~~~~~~~~~~~~~~~~~~

 #.
-Private code and data will be symmetrically encrypted whenever publicly available (IPFS, public repository).
+Valuable code and data will be symmetrically encrypted whenever publicly available (IPFS, public repository).
 Decryption will only take place inside an attested SGX enclave, whose code has been authorized by the data owner.
 #.
-Private code and data will be encrypted client-side, on the machine of their owner, then pushed on a public data repository.
+Valuable code and data will be encrypted client-side, on the machine of their owner, then pushed on a public data repository.
 The corresponding keys will only be communicated over TLS channels established with auditable programs, running in attested enclave.
 #.
 The Data owner may limit the use of their data to a set of applications.
 In this case the key will only be sent to an attested enclave whose MREnclave matches the one whitelisted by the Data Owner.
 #.
 The Data Owner may limit the use of their data to a reduced number of end users (beneficiaries).
 In this case, the result of the computation will be encrypted by the Worker and only the beneficiary will be able to decrypt it.
 #.
 At all times, keys to the data will only be accessible by: